Indiana State Teachers' Retirement Fund: Retirement

 Planning for RetirementTRF offers one-on-one benefit appointments where members can meet with a benefit specialist to review a benefit estimate and ask any questions about the retirement process.
 Although any member is welcome to schedule an appointment, it is especially encouraged for those who are within two years of retirement.
-Appointments may be held in our Indianapolis office or over the phone.
+Appointments may be held in the Indianapolis office or over the phone.

-Payment OptionsWhen members retire, they must select one of the six alternatives for the distribution of the monthly pension benefit portion of their retirement.
-Members may also choose to select the Social Security Integration option with any of the six listed options.
+Payment OptionsWhen members retire, they must select one of six alternatives for the distribution of the monthly pension benefit portion of their retirement.
+Members may also choose the Social Security Integration option with any of the six listed options.

 When members retire, they must select one of the seven options for the distribution of their ASA.

 Minimum Amount ProvisionThe minimum amount provision is relevant to certain monthly pension benefit and ASA distribution options.
-The minimum amount provision is in place to guarantee that a member or that member's beneficiary will receive benefit payments that total at least the balance of the member's Annuity Savings Account (ASA) at the time of retirement.
-If a member does not receive this minimum amount in combined annuity and pension payments during his or her lifetime, the member's beneficiary can claim the remaining amount due.
-For example, if a member has $100,000 in her ASA at the time of retirement, this member's total benefits (combined annuity and pension payments) must equal $100,000 or the member's beneficiary may claim the difference.
+The minimum amount provision guarantees that a member or the member's beneficiary will receive benefit payments that total at least the balance of the ASA at the time of retirement.
+If a member does not receive this minimum amount in combined annuity and pension payments during their lifetime, the member's beneficiary can claim the remaining amount due.
+For example, if a member has $100,000 in their ASA at the time of retirement, this member's total benefits (combined annuity and pension payments) must equal $100,000, or the member's beneficiary may claim the difference.

 Disability RetirementIf a member with five or more years of service in a TRF-covered position becomes disabled while an active teacher, the member may be eligible for a classroom or retirement disability benefit.

 Age 70 BenefitsA member who is age 70 or older with 20 or more years of service may continue to receive pension payments and continue to be employed in a covered position.
 In this situation, there is no required separation from service period and no earnings limitation.
-For any TRF member who continues employment while receiving monthly pension benefits, no employer share contributions are made to TRF and no supplemental pension is earned.
+For any TRF member who continues employment while receiving monthly pension benefits, no employer share contributions are made to TRF, and no supplemental pension is earned.